 But, maybe you don't feel like battling the Atlanta traffic or paying those higher green fees that urban courses can charge.
 Maybe you want a more laid-back, rural feel, some room to breathe.
 Maybe you want to combine a little golf with some camping and nature walks.

 If so, you're in luck.
-The Georgia state park system operates eight golf courses around the state.
+The Georgia state park system operates a number of golf courses around the state.
 Here are some of the better ones.

 Arrowhead Pointe Golf Course, about 50 miles east of Athens, is the most scenic of the state park golf courses, if not the most challenging.
 The park and the course are situated on a peninsula that juts out into 26,500-acre Lake Russell, and architect Bob Walker has made full use of the water: 10 of the 18 holes have lake views, and the back nine in particular is about as close as you can come to a naturally pristine experience and still be on a golf course.